The Unforgettable Beauty of Ballintoy Harbour on the Causeway Coast of Northern Ireland

 Ballintoy Secret Beach Looking towards Sheep Island – Photh @anne_kellyart

 The secret Beach, next to Ballintoy Harbour, is also used for several scenes from Game of Thrones.
-INcluding the landing of Bran and Tiron Lanister.
+Including the landing of Bran and Tiron Lanister.
+From Ballintoy Harbour, visitors can enjoy a beautiful scenic walk to White Park Bay, offering picturesque views and a charming outdoor experience.

 This inclusion has led to a surge in tourism in the summer months, transforming Ballintoy Harbour into a must-see destination for fans of the series globally.